-I request all the Recruiters should share their recruitment experience in this particular discussion, which will help us to avoid committing mistakes while scheduling candidates for interviews.
-As per my experience which I have gone through, I have suggested some facts every recruiter should follow.
+Hi All, I request all the recruiters to share their recruitment experiences in this discussion, which will help us avoid mistakes when scheduling candidates for interviews.
+Based on my experience, I have suggested some facts every recruiter should follow.
 Please share your contributions.

 Recruitment Facts

-1. While talking to candidates over the phone, don't compel any candidates to attend the interview.
-If a candidate is really interested, surely he or she will attend the interview; otherwise, whatever benefits we mention regarding the job, candidates won't respond, finally resulting in a waste of time and cost.
+1. While talking to candidates over the phone, don't compel them to attend the interview.
+If a candidate is genuinely interested, they will attend; otherwise, no matter the benefits we mention, candidates won't respond, resulting in wasted time and cost.

-2. After giving an introduction about the job description to candidates over the phone, check their oral response (words and tone they exchange) carefully.
-This feedback will give you an idea of whether candidates will turn up for the interview or not.
+2. After giving an introduction about the job description over the phone, carefully check their oral response (words and tone).
+This feedback will give you an idea of whether candidates will turn up for the interview.

-4. A candidate who fails to keep the interview appointment more than 3 times shows he or she is not seriously looking for a job change.
-It is wise to avoid this type of candidate.
+4. A candidate who fails to keep the interview appointment more than three times is not seriously looking for a job change.
+It is wise to avoid such candidates.

-6. Look for new candidates always, don't rely on an existing candidate who is making delays in coming for the interview.
-Give 3 chances to every candidate.
-If he or she fails to attend the interview more than thrice, it is necessary to avoid further rescheduling.
+6. Always look for new candidates; don't rely on an existing candidate who delays attending the interview.
+Give each candidate three chances.
+If they fail to attend more than thrice, avoid further rescheduling.

-8. As recruiters, we are providing jobs to candidates; there is no need to please them if candidates fail to attend the interview even after chances have been given to them.
-Let's look for candidates who are in need of a job.
+8. As recruiters, we provide jobs to candidates; there is no need to please them if they fail to attend the interview after given chances.
+Let's look for candidates who need a job.
 Be bold and optimistic.
-Surely, we can get qualified candidates.
+Surely, we can find qualified candidates.

 Have a good day.